 Judged by their behavior in office, the Democratic and Republican parties agree on these major points:

 After the Soviet Union’s demise, there was no peace dividend for the American people, as new threats—mostly of our own creation—confronted superpower America.
 The U.S. funded Saddam Hussein’s regime in Iraq, and then ended up going to war with Iraq when Hussein misread our commitment to Kuwait.
 The U.S. also funded fundamentalist Islamic rebels in Afghanistan.
-The American troops’ presence in the Middle East—especially in Saudi Arabia—and the U.S. defending Israel in suppressing Palestinians blew back on the United States.
+The presence of American troops in the Middle East—especially in Saudi Arabia—and the U.S. defending Israel in suppressing Palestinians blew back on the United States.
 The al Qaeda network retaliated by trying to bring down one of the World Trade Center towers in 1993 with a truck bomb, it attacked the USS Cole in 2000, and then carried out the catastrophic terrorist attacks of September 11, 2001 that brought down both World Trade Center towers with commercial airliners, damaged the Pentagon with another jet, and resulted in the crash of one more commercial airliner in Pennsylvania.
 The U.S. then did exactly what the terrorists hoped for—it got bogged down in invading Afghanistan and Iraq.
 Meanwhile, American presidents of both parties have become enamored of using military air strikes and drone strikes in places like Libya, Yemen, Pakistan, and Syria.